Last Updated: July 9, 2020 (minor updates)

-BEFORE CLICKING JOIN: While we don't expect you to be PhD level DNA experts, we DO expect incoming members to read this page and meet the PREREQUISITES.
+BEFORE CLICKING JOIN: While we don't expect you to be PhD level DNA experts, we DO expect incoming members to read this page and meet the account setup PREREQUISITES.
 Written and illustrated instructions here as well as many research LINKS are provided so that you may more easily fulfill those prerequisites.

 The ability to trace your paternal line to a specific location in the British Isles is NOT REQUIRED.